TAFIM: Targeted Adversarial Attacks against Facial Image Manipulations: Abstract

 \section{Abstract}

-Face image manipulation methods, despite having many beneficial applications in computer graphics, can also raise concerns by affecting an individual's privacy or spreading disinformation.
-In this work, we propose a proactive defense to prevent face manipulation from happening in the first place.
+Face manipulation methods can be misused to affect an individual's privacy or to spread disinformation.
 To this end, we introduce a novel data-driven approach that produces image-specific perturbations which are embedded in the original images.
 The key idea is that these protected images prevent face manipulation by causing the manipulation model to produce a predefined manipulation target (uniformly colored output image in our case) instead of the actual manipulation.
-Compared to traditional adversarial attacks that optimize noise patterns for each image individually, our generalized model only needs a single forward pass, thus running orders of magnitude faster and allowing for easy integration in image processing stacks, even on resource-constrained devices like smartphones.
-In addition, we propose to leverage a differentiable compression approximation, hence making generated perturbations robust to common image compression.
-We further show that a generated perturbation can simultaneously prevent against multiple manipulation methods.
+In addition, we propose to leverage differentiable compression approximation, hence making generated perturbations robust to common image compression.
+In order to prevent against multiple manipulation methods simultaneously, we further propose a novel attention-based fusion of manipulation-specific perturbations.
+Compared to traditional adversarial attacks that optimize noise patterns for each image individually, our generalized model only needs a single forward pass, thus running orders of magnitude faster and allowing for easy integration in image processing stacks, even on resource-constrained devices like smartphones \footnote{Project Page: \url{https://shivangi-aneja.github.io/projects/tafim}}.